Ocean-Data-Lab/Goestchel_JASA_2025/README.md

 ```

 ## Scripts description
 The scripts in this repository are related to the sections of the paper [Enhancing Fin Whale Vocalizations in Distributed Acoustic Sensing Data]() and follow its organization.
-They depend on function developed in [DAS4whales](https://github.com/DAS4Whales/DAS4Whales) and show different denoising techniques for 20 Hz fin whales vocalization, on a 60s subset of data.
+They depend on functions developed in [DAS4whales](https://github.com/DAS4Whales/DAS4Whales) and show different denoising techniques for 20 Hz fin whale vocalizations, on a 60s subset of data.
 Namely:
-- `main_section3.py` displays the use of bandpass filtering, hybrid f-k filtering and SNR estimation.
+- `main_section3.py` shows the use of bandpass filtering, hybrid f-k filtering and SNR estimation.
-- `main_section4.py` displays the effect of match-filtering and Gabor filtering on the data.
+- `main_section4.py` shows the effect of match-filtering and Gabor filtering on the data.
-- `main_section4c.py` displays the effect of the noise envelope subtraction technique.
+- `main_section4c.py` shows the effect of the noise envelope subtraction technique.
-- `main_section5.py` show the time picking method results for f-k filtered data and denoised data.
+- `main_section5.py` shows the results of the time picking method for f-k filtered data and denoised data.

 ## DATA